Annual Charter Renewal Instructions

 - Select the unit type and enter the unit number.

 - When asked to create a password remember passwords will be case sensitive.
 The password needs to be something you will be able to remember.

 - Complete the information requested on each page.
 You can stop at any time, log off the system, and begin again where you left off by signing on now as a returning user and reentering your access code and password.

 Here's how to wrap it up:

-- When you've completed all the information to recharter the unit, click the Submit button.
+- When you've completed all the information to Charter Renewal the unit, click the Submit button.

 - Print the Unit Charter Renewal Report Package, which includes the charter renewal application and lists of new members, transfers, multiples, and no-fee adults.
 Collect applications and training certificates that are listed as required to proceed.
 Acquire the appropriate signatures on the application, then take the entire packet (including page 1 even if there are no new members or adults) along with new applications and fee payment to the council office or to the district turn-in meeting.

-For Church of Jesus Christ of Latter-day Saints Units Only
+For Charter Renewal for the Church of Jesus Christ of Latter-day Saints Units Only